marcbizal/FOG-Install-Guide/README.md

 After Ubuntu Desktop finishes installing, reboot the system by running `sudo shutdown now -r`.
 After the system reboots you should be greeted by Ubuntu's Unity Interface.

 ### Installing Essentials
 You'll notice ubuntu looks a little bare, without even any way to logout or open a terminal.
 This is all thanks to `--no-install-recommends`.
 We'll now install the bare essentials for our server.
-Install the following packages with the format `sudo apt-get install [packages]`, you can install as many space-seperated packages at one time as you would like.
+Since we have no terminal, we'll switch over to tty1 by pressing `Ctrl`-`Alt`-`F1`.
+Log in and install the following packages with the format `sudo apt-get install [packages]`, you can install as many space-seperated packages at one time as you would like.

 - System utilities (required): `software-center`, `indicator-applet-complete`, `gnome-terminal`, `gnome-disk-utility`, `gnome-network-manager`